huggingface/transformers/docs/source/task_summary.rst

     >>> mask_token_logits = token_logits[0, mask_token_index, :]

     >>> top_5_tokens = torch.topk(mask_token_logits, 5, dim=1).indices[0].tolist()

+    >>> for token in top_5_tokens:
+    ...     print(sequence.replace(tokenizer.mask_token, tokenizer.decode([token])))
+    Distilled models are smaller than the models they mimic.
+Using them instead of the large versions would help reduce our carbon footprint.
+    Distilled models are smaller than the models they mimic.
+Using them instead of the large versions would help increase our carbon footprint.
+    Distilled models are smaller than the models they mimic.
+Using them instead of the large versions would help decrease our carbon footprint.
+    Distilled models are smaller than the models they mimic.
+Using them instead of the large versions would help offset our carbon footprint.
+    Distilled models are smaller than the models they mimic.
+Using them instead of the large versions would help improve our carbon footprint.
     >>> ## TENSORFLOW CODE
     >>> from transformers import TFAutoModelForMaskedLM, AutoTokenizer
     >>> import tensorflow as tf